kpfefferle/kpfefferle.github.io/_posts/2015-11-01-deploying-ember-to-aws-cloudfront-using-ember-cli-deploy.md

 title: "Deploying Ember to AWS CloudFront using ember-cli-deploy"
 description: "SSL-friendly approach for deploying static Ember apps"
 category: Ember
-tags: [ember, emberjs, aws, s3, cloudfront, ssl, ember-cli-deploy]
+tags: [ember, aws, s3, cloudfront, ssl, ember-cli-deploy]
 ---

 I am working on a side project in [Ember](http://emberjs.com/), and I want to serve the application with SSL.
 This application will be interacting with 3rd party APIs and authenticating using 3rd party OAuth, so I want to serve it to users with HTTPS encryption.